openvinotoolkit/openvino/src/frontends/ir/docs/tests.md

 After the build, `ov_ir_frontend_tests` (`ov_ir_frontend_tests.exe` for Windows) binary files can be used to run all tests for the IR frontend.

-If you would like to get a tests coverage report for IR frontend, please read the page about [how to measure coverage](../../../../docs/dev/test_coverage.md)
+To get a tests coverage report for the IR frontend, read the page on [measuring coverage](../../../../docs/dev/test_coverage.md).

 ## See also